 REV. MARK READ

 Mark is a Salvation Army Officer (Church Leader) in North Devon.
-He is interested in education and supporting young people and has been involved in schools in a number of ways in his work already.
-This began with training as a Secondary Art & Design teacher after completing a degree in Fine Art Painting in London.
-After working briefly within education in developing countries Mark trained as a minister and became involved in school chaplaincy, governorship and working within interventions alongside his church leadership and completing an MA in Education and Social Justice.
-Mark is an avid mountain biker, as well as surfing, kayaking, SUPing and hiking.
+He is interested in education and supporting young people to live life in all its fullness.
+Mark trained as a Secondary Art & Design teacher after completing a degree in Fine Art Painting in London.
+After working briefly within education in developing countries Mark trained as a minister and became involved in school chaplaincy, governorship alongside church leadership and completing an MA in Education and Social Justice.
+Mark is an avid mountain biker, and enjoys surfing, kayaking, SUPing and hiking.
 When indoors, he paints, screen-prints, makes and generally enjoys being creative.
-His hope for the school is that it is a place where members of the school community experience joy, are enabled to learn who they are and are encouraged pursue fullness in life.
+His hope for the school is that it is a place where members of the school community experience joy, are enabled to learn who they are and are encouraged pursue fullness in life

 Year 9 Chaplaincy Team